wmobley/ClusterODM/docs/tapis.md

 ```

 - `jobCount` controls how many Tapis jobs are submitted in parallel for datasets up to `maxImages`.
 Each job uses the global `job.nodeCount` (or an optional `computeNodeCount` override) to size the Tapis allocation.
+- When split-merge processing is enabled (default), ClusterODM automatically sets the ODM `--split` option so that each Tapis job handles roughly `images / jobCount` images, ensuring submodels are distributed across the available nodes.

 ## Usage